Magic

 A character's magic is expressed through assets and features.

-ASSETS: Use assets to add a magical power if the magic can be directly leveraged to increase the chance of success when performing specific actions.
-For example, using Conjuration to summon an elemental companion, or Necromancy to speak with the dead.
+• ASSETS: Use assets to add a magical power if the magic can be directly leveraged to increase the chance of success when performing specific actions.
+For example, use Conjuration to summon an elemental companion or Necromancy to speak with the dead.

-FEATURES: Use features to define magic that boost a character's abilities.
-Features can be used to impose specific conditions, provide passive abilities, or break the rules for a standard turn.
-For example, a magical shield that allows using teamwork to protect another player using a magical energy shield, or a mass healing spell to heal all allies within the area of effect.
+• FEATURES: Use features to define magic that boost a character's abilities.
+Features can be used to impose specific conditions, provide passive skills, or break the rules for a standard turn.
+For example, a magical shield that allows teamwork to protect another player using a magical energy shield or a mass healing spell to heal all allies within the area of effect.

 The following are some examples of magic that could be added as assets.
-Use tags to identify the kinds of conditions the asset can be used for.
+Use tags to identify the conditions the asset can be used for.

 Conjuration (summon, teleport, create-object)